 Keith G. Myers is co-founder of LHC Group and has served as chairman and CEO since 1994.
-He is a co-founder and serves on the boards of the Partnership for Quality Home Healthcare and the Alliance for Home Health Quality and Innovation.
+He is a co-founder and serves on the board of the Partnership for Quality Home Healthcare.
 Mr. Myers received credentials from the National Association for Home Care and Hospice in 1999 and was granted credentials by the Healthcare Financial Management Association in 2005.
 In June 2003, Mr. Myers was named the regional Entrepreneur of the Year for outstanding performance in the field of healthcare services and was officially inducted as a lifetime member of the National Entrepreneur of the Year Hall of Fame in November of the same year.
 He has participated in the preparation of numerous home health policy white papers and presentations to members of both the U.S. Senate and U.S. House of Representatives.

 Donald D. Stelly serves as LHC Group’s president and COO.
 A registered nurse and experienced healthcare executive, Mr. Stelly joined the company in 2005 and previously served as senior vice president of operations.
 Before coming to LHC Group, Mr. Stelly was CEO of Louisiana’s Doctor’s Hospital, a subsidiary of LifePoint Hospitals Inc. Prior to attaining that position, Mr. Stelly served as the hospital’s chief operating officer and chief nursing officer.
 He earned a bachelor’s degree in nursing from the University of Southwestern Louisiana in 1991.